groussea/opyflow/ReadMe.txt

 on your command prompt.

-Warning : if the last versions of VTK and openCV python packages are not installed in your environment it will not work. see bellow teh installation section for details.
+Warning : if the last versions of VTK and openCV python packages are not installed on your environment it will not work. see bellow the installation section for details.

 ## Contents